NickShargan/nRF52-Bluetooth-Course/Readme.md

 -------
 The latest commit demonstrates how to add another one characteristic to BLE service.

+1. Download SDK_15.0
-1. Clone repo to <SDK_PATH>/examples/ble_peripheral
+2. Clone repo to <SDK_15.0_PATH>/examples/ble_peripheral
-2. To compile and flash with GCC and nRF52-DK ./pca10040/s132/armgcc/scr.sh can be used
+3. To compile and flash with GCC and nRF52-DK ./pca10040/s132/armgcc/scr.sh can be used